Last updated on October 26, 2023

 5. Templates for Mobile and Social Media

-In today’s world, short-form content on platforms like Instagram Reels and YouTube Shorts is all the rage.
-Descript offers templates that help you repurpose your content for these platforms, complete with captions and the perfect format for mobile viewing.
+These features help you repurpose your content for these platforms, complete with captions and the perfect format for mobile viewing.

 6. Add Visuals with Ease